bboinnovate20/business-management-app/README.md

 # nex_spot_app

-This Application is for managing small business startups and using some basic AI as a productive way to manage your businesses and customer
+This Application is for managing small business startups and using some basic AI as a productive way to manage your businesses and customers

 # Basic Features
 - Customer Management: Manage Customer Sales Performance and Analyze sales